 Selecting a web host may seem like a mammoth task, that’s why we’re here to help you choose.
 We recommend keeping a few things in mind when making a decision.

-• The needs of your website - Ask yourself, what does your website need?
+Ask yourself, what does your website need?
 Some web hosting providers will offer different tools or support various platforms, so deciding what you need first is key.

-• Website building options - Sometimes you can bundle together your website build and hosting.
+Sometimes you can bundle together your website build and hosting.
 If this is something you want to do, ensure that your web host offers both.
 Here at Fasthosts, we offer both website builds and web hosting, for all your online needs.

-• Do some research and compare - Shopping around is always a good idea when choosing a web host.
+Shopping around is always a good idea when choosing a web host.
 So put together some possible candidates and compare the features they offer.

-Hopefully you now have a bit more of an idea about who to choose as your provider.
+Hopefully, you now have a bit more of an idea about who to choose as your provider.
 If you’re looking for any extra info, check out our blog on choosing the right web host.

 Which server is best for web hosting?

-There’s so many types of web hosting for businesses looking to either get online or switch from their current setup.
+There are so many types of web hosting for businesses looking to either get online or switch from their current setup.
 But there are different benefits and limitations across these options depending on what you want to use your hosting for.
 So what are your options?

 Shared servers